richardsbenjamin/richardsbenjamin.github.io/_posts/2025-08-30-aurora-intro.md

 With Aurora's GitHub, we can run the model, calculate the RMSE, and compare it to HRES, a traditional numerical prediction model.
 For this comparison, we use WeatherBench2’s ERA5 reanalysis as the reference dataset and HRES as the NWP benchmark.
 This allows us to quantify Aurora’s skill relative to a state-of-the-art numerical weather prediction model over the same temporal and spatial domains, providing a consistent evaluation framework.

 A portion of the code for running the Aurora model is shown below.
-The full notebook can be found [here]().
-The code is adapted from Microssoft's own [example]().
+The full notebook can be found [here](https://colab.research.google.com/drive/13wygipAg_hSIeylcQWyF1uojE_JyiyFl?usp=sharing).
+The code is adapted from Microsoft's own [example](https://microsoft.github.io/aurora/example_era5.html).

 ```python